appsmithorg/appsmith-docs/website/docs/reference/widgets/checkbox.md

 #### Visible `Boolean`
 <dd>

 This property controls the visibility of the widget.
-If you disable this property, the widget would not be visible in view mode.
+If you turn off this property, the widget would not be visible in view mode.
 Additionally, you can use JavaScript by clicking on `JS` next to the **Visible** property to conditionally control the widget's visibility.

 </dd>